 VR803 under runoff conditions.

 Water is murky and there is a high level of suspended sediment in the water.

 Water transparency is low.

 There are two common methods by which to monitor water clarity in a stream.
 One is to collect water samples to be tested for total suspended solids (TSS) at a laboratory.
 TSS is one of the most visible indicators of water quality.
-The second process is to use a secchi tube to assess water clarity in the field.
-The secchi tube is a modified transparency tube that was designed to function in a similar manner to the traditional secchi disk that is used when monitoring water clarity in lakes.
+The second process is to use a secchi tube (a modified transparency tube designed in a similar manner to the traditional secchi disk used in lakes monitoring) to assess water clarity in the field.
 Secchi tube measurements are a more subjective measurement than TSS, as they are determined by human observation of water collected.